anieshchawla/StormWrapperCpp/README.md

 2. Inherit the BasicBolt class and implement the Process method
 3. "main" function calls this class instance and call the run() method
 4. Write a Java Topology file and put the file at <location of storm starter>/src/jvm/org/apache/storm/starter
-5. In Java Topology file: Presently it is not possible to run binaries directly from storm toplogy, thus create a bash file This bash file should run the binary created earlier from cpp files.
-For example: in CPPWordCount.java line 43: super("bash","split_sentence.sh");
+5. In Java Topology file: Presently it is not possible to run binaries directly from storm toplogy, thus create a bash file.
+   This bash file should run the binary created earlier from cpp files.
+For example: in CPPWordCount.java line 43:
+			super("bash","split_sentence.sh");
 6. Copy the bash script (eg. split_sentence.sh) to <location of storm starter>/target/classes/resources/